psss/did/docs/questions.rst

 * duration — estimated time
 * enabled — status
 * environment — arguments
-* path — not synced
 * relevancy — relevancy in the structured field
-* result — not synced
 * summary — description in the structured field
 * tag — tags tab
-* test — not synced
 * tier — tags (e.g. ``1`` synced to the ``Tier1`` tag)

-The following attributes, if present, should be exported as well:
+The following attributes, if present, are exported as well:

 * extra-hardware — hardware in the structured field
 * extra-pepa — pepa in the structured field

 They have the ``extra`` prefix as they are not part of the L1 Metadata Specification and are supposed to be synced temporarily to keep backward compatibility.